 What is Type 1 Diabetes?

 Type 1 Diabetes is a chronic autoimmune disease that results from the immune system attacking the insulin-producing cells of the pancreas.
-Unlike Type 2 Diabetes, Type 1 is a non-preventable disease - currently, its exact cause is not known and there is no cure.
+Unlike Type 2 Diabetes which is potentially preventable, Type 1 is a non-preventable disease - currently, its exact cause is not known and there is no cure.

 What are the symptoms of Type 1 Diabetes?

-Excessive drinking, frequent urination, bed wetting, weight loss, extreme tiredness, constant hunger and vomiting.
+Excessive thirst, frequent urination, bed wetting, weight loss, tiredness, constant hunger and vomiting.